 - Domestic: the technical registrant of malathion in Canada voluntarily discontinued a number of residential uses including structural (pet quarters, indoor uses), companion animals, turf, and residential outdoors.
 In the past malathion was used to control the spread of West Nile Virus in Canada, although currently this only appears to be practiced in Winnipeg, Manitoba.[52,53] These mosquito control programs use an ultra-low volume of malathion applied via fogging in residential areas, and residents may register for buffer zones around their homes.
 Malathion was used to treat head lice and scabies in Canada and the United States, although such treatments are no longer used or available in Canada.[54,55]

 - Commercial: to control indoor insects in food processing plants, schools, hospitals, golf courses, and dog kennels.

 Canadian Production and Trade

-Since November 2006, the PMRA has tracked and reported sales information on Canadian pesticides.
-PMRA records show that more than 50,000 kilograms of active ingredient (kg a.i.) of malathion was sold in Canada in 2008, 2010, 2011, and 2012.[53,54,55,56] There was less than 50,000 kg a.i. of malathion sold in Canada in 2009.
-Overall, malathion was not among the top 10 insecticides sold in Canada during the years reported.
+Since November 2006, the PMRA has tracked and reported sales information on Canadian pesticides .
+PMRA records show that the greatest amounts of malathion were sold in 2016, 2017 and in 2019, with greater than >100,000 kg a.i. sold.[56,57,58] In these years, malathion was among the top 10 insecticides sold in Canada.
 TradeMap lists malathion export and import data; however, reporting for pesticides is not standardized and the data is incomplete.